stelligent-mmcelreath/stelligent-u/03-iam/README.md

 _In the context of an AWS User or Role, what is the difference between an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_
+`CMP can be applied to multiple IAM entitties, inline policy applies to a single entity.
+AWS Managed Policies are created/managed by AWS e.g S3FullAccess.
+A Customer managed policy, is created/managed by the customer, e.g S3FUllAccss-Prod wherein a condition where a user would have access to only S3 buckets named *-Prod`
+`
 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal